nodesense/deloitte-spark-scala-may-2021/notes/Questions.md

 How many spark-shell we can open at once ? can we perform agg transform like finding max value from a RDD?

+Can u please show how to create multiple spark sessions after this ?

 memory configuration is not working for me, getting below error: